Kenai Peninsula Borough opposes city’s annexation plans

 - Gatekeeper to the president: Madeleine Westerhout, age 27

-Assembly member Norm Blakely and borough Mayor Charlie Pierce had opposed the annexation through the legislative process, saying residents deserve the opportunity weigh in on the plans.
+Assembly member Norm Blakely and borough Mayor Charlie Pierce had opposed the city’s annexation proposal through the legislative process, saying residents deserve the opportunity weigh in on the plans.
+They sent a memo to the assembly last month.

+“The affected property owners are not all voters, but all voters in the existing limits of the city of Soldotna and who reside in the proposed areas for annexation will be impacted by the annexation, if it is approved,” the memo states.

+The memo states numerous residents have voiced opposition to the annexation if it’s conducted without voter approval.

 Information from: (Kenai, Alaska) Peninsula Clarion, http://www.peninsulaclarion.com